Social Entrepreneurship: Transforming Lives, Resolving Problems

 This program is not a traditional lecture course.
 It is highly interactive, experiential, and dynamic.
 You'll be engaged in readings, case studies, guest lectures, self-reflection, critical analysis, research, and action.

 You'll begin your journey by discussing the characteristics of social entrepreneurs and what motivates them.
 You'll compare traditional methods of activism with a new, pragmatic approach called Transformative Action.
-And, you'll examine topics from leadership to nurturing community, fostering creativity, and responding to failure.
+You'll examine topics from leadership to nurturing community, fostering creativity, and responding to failure.

 You'll then learn how to use a Business Model Generator and Canvas to map out nine critical components of any project.
 And finally, you'll use this canvas to define and develop your Big Idea.

 This popular course has won several awards from the Ashoka Foundation, a global association of the world's leading social entrepreneurs, which recognized it as one of the ten best social entrepreneurship courses in the country.
 It is offered through the Dyson School of Applied Economics and Management, which is part of Cornell's SC Johnson College of Business and one of the leading undergraduate business programs in the United States.
 It is also part of the university-wide Entrepreneurship@Cornell program.

 Please note: As part of your application for this program, you'll be expected to answer two additional essay questions: